lips-hci/stereo_ae400/README.md

 ## To build support for AE400 camera on Isaac SDK:

-1. create a folder named issac under ~/Downloads and untar the Isaac SDK into it
+1. create a folder named 'issac' under ~/Downloads and untar the Isaac SDK into it
 ```
   $ mkdir -p ~/Downloads/isaac
   $ cd ~/Downloads